What is a Covenant or “C” Group?

 When and where do C Groups meet?
 How long do they last?

 C Groups meet at the convenience of the members, typically on Monday, Tuesday, Wednesday or Thursday evenings — or on Sunday afternoon or evening.
 Members may choose to meet at members’ homes or at the UUFRC Fellowship.
-Or a combination of the two.

 C Groups usually last six months, with two meetings per month; variations may occur as determined by the group and with the consent of the coordinator(s).